Deploy Kuma on Docker

 echo 'type: MeshHTTPRoute

-name: gateway-demo-app-route
+name: edge-gateway-demo-app-route

 mesh: default